lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 ## Update

-1. In a previous version of this article, I was evaluating the response from GPT-4 which recommends using `h` to escape the HTML output when using in ERB as correct.
+1. In a previous version of this article, I was evaluating the response from GPT-4 which recommends using `h` to escape the HTML output when using in ERB as good enough.
 [Xavier Noria](https://hashref.com) pointed out that it is not needed to use `h` as Rails ERB `<%=` is escaping HTML output by default.
 I confirmed this by testing and also found the [changelog that mentions this since Rails 3.0](https://guides.rubyonrails.org/3_0_release_notes.html#other-changes).

 ---